apiman/apiman/README.md

 ## Building apiman

-####Note: If you're using JDK 1.7 or earlier, please allocate additional memory within your user profile to allow Maven to do its work:

-	Linux/OS X:
-		export MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256M"
-	Windows:
-		set MAVEN_OPTS="-Xmx1024m -XX:MaxPermSize=256M"
+### Requirements

-We use Maven 3.x to build our software.
+- Maven 3.x
+- Java 8+

 The following command compiles all the code, installs the JARs into your local Maven repository, and runs all of the unit tests:

 	$ mvn clean install

 ## Quickstart (i.e. How To Run It)

 The project can be built and deployed on a variety of runtime platforms, but if you want to see it in action as quickly as possible try this:

-    $ mvn clean install -Pinstall-all-wildfly8
+    $ mvn clean install -Pinstall-all-wildfly10
-    $ cd tools/server-all/target/wildfly-8.2.0.Final/
+    $ cd tools/server-all/target/wildfly-10.0.0.Final/
     $ ./bin/standalone.sh

 The above maven command will do the following:

 1. A full build of apiman
-2. Download WildFly 8.x
+2. Download WildFly 10.x
-3. Unpack and configure WildFly 8.x
+3. Unpack and configure WildFly 10.x
-4. Deploy the WildFly 8.x version of apiman to WildFly
+4. Deploy the WildFly 10.x version of apiman to WildFly

 Once WildFly has started up, and if all went well, you can point your browser to the [API Manager](http://localhost:8080/apimanui/) and log in (either register a new user or log in as the admin):

 * admin/admin123!

 Note that this quickstart seeds a bunch of content into apiman.
 This is not strictly necessary, but it does populate the API Manager with some data so that it doesn't feel so lonely the first time you log in.
 You're welcome.

 ## Contribute fixes and features